- You can get a bridging loan in 5-14 days – far quicker than a traditional mortgage.

 5. Bridging finance can make your life easier

 Bridging loans are a flexible form of lending and they can be arranged both quickly and with minimal hassle.
 When you need to raise funds to cover a pressing financial matter quickly, then a bridging loan could be ideal.

-When choosing a bridging loan for an urgent short-term borrowing need, you will find the process of selecting the right lender far simpler than you would should you choose a mortgage, especially with help from an accredited broker.
+When you apply for a bridging loan for an urgent short-term borrowing need, you will find the process of selecting the right lender far simpler than you would should you choose a mortgage, especially with help from an experienced bridging loan broker.

 6. Bridging loans can prevent financial loss